artem701/pygad/docs/source/utils.rst

 2. The size of the offspring as a tuple of 2 numbers: (the offspring size, number of genes).

-3. The instance from the ``pygad.GA`` class.
+3. The instance from the ``pygad.pygad.GA`` class.
 This instance helps to retrieve any property like ``population``, ``gene_type``, ``gene_space``, etc.